Kong/kong/UPGRADE.md

 possible to upgrade Kong **without downtime**:

-Assuming that Kong is already running on your system, acquire the latest version from any of the available [installation methods](https://getkong.org/install/) and proceed to install it, overriding your previous installation.
+Assuming that Kong is already running on your system, acquire the latest the version from any of the available [installation methods](https://getkong.org/install/) and proceed to install it, overriding your previous installation.

-If you are planning to make modifications to your configuration, this is a good time to do so.
+If you are planning to make modifications to your configuration, this is a A good time to do so.

 Then, run migration to upgrade your database schema: